-The Home Delivered Meal Program provides nutritious meals and other nutrition education to older persons who are homebound by reasons of illness, incapacitation disability or otherwise isolated.
-Services are intended to maintain or improve the health status of these individuals, support their independence, prevent premature institutionalization and allow earlier discharge from hospitals, nursing homes or other care facilities.
-The home delivered meals are delivered Monday, Tuesday, Wednesday and Friday.
+It is our purpose to provide service programs for older persons to maintain or improve the health status of these individuals, support their independence, prevent premature institutionalization and allow earlier discharge from hospitals, nursing homes and other residential care facilities.

 If you know someone in need and could be helped with any of our services, please call our service number and let us know.